Mauro Ravnić: International

+Managerial career

 After the Catalans were immediately relegated back, Ravnić chose to retire, later working with Valladolid as a goalkeeper coach and returning to Lleida as a youth coordinator.
 His first head coaching experience would arrive in the following decade, with amateurs AE Prat and FC Benavent.

 In 2010, Ravnić was appointed manager at newly formed FC Ascó, who competed in the Spanish fourth division.
+He also worked at Lleida's youth academy and was their sports director for three years.